-Year Ended December 31, 2013 2011
+Year Ended December 31, 2013

-Weighted average fair value \$ 8.20 \$ 6.98
+Weighted average fair value \$ 8.20

-Expected volatility 39.86% 41.85%
+Expected volatility 39.86%

-Expected life (years) 4.25 6.50
+Expected life (years) 4.25

-Risk-free interest rate 0.65% 2.58%
+Risk-free interest rate 0.65%

-Dividend yield 0% 0%
+Dividend yield 0%

 Expected Volatility.
 The University believes that the use of Grand Canyon Education, Inc.'s historical stock price provides an accurate estimate of expected volatility.
-Therefore, the expected volatility assumption for the years ended December 31, 2013 and 2011 is based upon the University's historical stock price.
+Therefore, the expected volatility assumption for the year ended December 31, 2013 is based upon the University's historical stock price.

 Expected Life (years).
 In 2013, the University determined it now has enough historical option exercise information to be able to accurately estimate an expected term, and as such, its computation of expected term was calculated using its own historical data.
-Prior to 2013, the University continued to use the simplified method to estimate the expected term of stock options under certain circumstances.
+Prior to 2013, the University used the simplified method to estimate the expected term of stock options under certain circumstances.
 The simplified method for estimating expected term is to use the mid-point between the vesting term and the contractual term of the share option.
 The University previously analyzed the circumstances in which the use of the simplified method was allowed.
 The University elected to use the simplified method for options granted prior to 2013 because the University did not have historical exercise data to estimate expected term due to the limited time period its shares had been publicly traded.